-BNZISL has directors, some of whom are senior executives of BNZ and may also be directors of other entities within the National Australia Bank Limited group.
+BNZISL has directors, some of whom are senior executives of BNZ and may also be directors of other entities within the NAB group.
 Directors of BNZISL and employees of BNZ may be investors in YouWealth from time to time.
-Decisions made by directors or employees may be influenced by their investment in the Scheme, their other directorships, or both.
+Decisions made by directors or employees may be influenced by their investment in YouWealth, their other directorships, or both.
 This affects all Funds.

-We manage this conflict by having strong policies and procedures (as set out in the section above) to identify and manage actual and perceived conflicts of interest.
+We manage this conflict by having policies and procedures (as set out in the section above) to identify and manage actual and perceived conflicts of interest.